Profile: Xi Jinping

 He married folk singer Peng Liyuan, who also holds the rank of army general, in 1987.
 To many in China, Ms Peng was the better-known half of the couple before Xi Jinping became leader of the Communist Party.

 The couple have a daughter named Xi Mingze, who is reportedly studying at Harvard University in the US.

 Mr Xi was named party chief of Shanghai in 2007 when its former chief, Chen Liangyu, was sacked over corruption charges.
 Shortly after, he was promoted to the party's Standing Committee and became vice-president in 2008.

 Xi Jinping is seen as pro-business, after working hard to attract foreign investment to Fujian and Zhejiang.

 In 2005, when he was the Communist Party secretary in Zhejiang, he told media that "government should be a limited government".

 He said that whenever there were issues that the government was incapable of handling, the public should be given back the power to tackle them.

-Seen as having a zero-tolerance attitude towards corrupt officials, Mr Xi has twice been drafted in to trouble-shoot major problems.
+Seen as having a zero-tolerance attitude towards corrupt officials, Mr Xi has twice been drafted in to trouble-shoot corruption scandals in the past.

-But a Bloomberg investigative report in June 2012 that examined the finances of his relatives saw the company's website blocked in China - even though the report said there was no indication of wrongdoing by him or his family.
+But a Bloomberg investigative report in June 2012 that examined the finances of his relatives saw the company's website blocked in China - even though the report said there was no indication of wrongdoing by him or his family.'Critical juncture'

 Find out more